The CGE - TELEFUNKEN CHASSIS T424 is entirely TUBES technology based.

 back path, together with the resistance connected in the

-shunt path forms a differentiating section which re
+shunt path forms a differentiating section which reduces

 the negative feedback for the lower frequencies.
 By this